Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_network_concepts/guide.pl-pl.md

 **Load Balancer limitations**

-The features of Load Balancing withinPublic VCF as-a-Service on OVHcloud are not available at the moment.
+The features of Load Balancing within Public VCF as-a-Service on OVHcloud are not available at the moment.

 **IAM limitations**